Knowledge Centre

 Notes:

-- This table uses the estimated population at the end of 2019 rather than the figures in Table 1, which are based on the actual population according to the 2021 census.
+1. This table uses the estimated population at the end of 2019 rather than the figure in Table 1, which are based on the actual population according to the 2021 census.

-- In the variance column a minus figure indicates that the district was over-represented compared with the average and a plus figure that it was under-represented.
+2. In the variance column a minus figure indicates that the district was over-represented and a plus figure that it was under-represented.

-The States of Jersey Law 2005 makes the following provisions on the composition and functioning of the States Assembly.
+The States of Jersey Law 2005 and the Elections (Senators) (jersey) (Amendment) Law 2025 make the following provisions for the composition and functioning of the States Assembly.
 It should be noted that the law refers to “the States” rather than the Assembly.

-- Article 2 provides that the States is constituted with 37 deputies, the 12 parish constables and also the Bailiff, the Lieutenant Governor, the Dean of Jersey, the Attorney General and the Solicitor General.
-The five ex officio members have the right to speak but not to vote and by custom do not speak except in their official capacity.
-For practical purposes the Assembly can be regarded as the 49 elected members.
+- Article 2 provides that the States is constituted with 37 deputies and the 12 parish constables, and with effect from the 2026 election, nine senators, 28 deputies and 12 parish constables.
+The Bailiff, the Lieutenant Governor, the Dean of Jersey, the Attorney General and the Solicitor General as ex officio members.
+They have the right to speak but not to vote and by custom do not speak except in their official capacities.
+For practical purposes, the Assembly can be regarded as the 49 elected members.

 - Article 3 provides that the Bailiff is the President of the States, in effect the speaker responsible for the conduct of meetings.